Instead of hoping for the best, design a disaster preparation plan that'll lessen the impact of the worst.

 Small business owners and staff typically play multiple roles in service to the notion that the success of the business is worth the effort.
-All that effort may be undone, however, by the threat of disaster.
+All that effort may be undone, however, by the threat of disaster or other unforeseen business interruption.
 Information from the Institute for Business and Home Safety reported by the U.S. Small Business Administration estimates that 25 percent of small businesses hit by a major disaster never reopen.
 The bottom line?
 Disaster preparation isn't just for the big guys.
 Here's a rundown on what small business owners need to stay afloat.

 It's tempting to think of disasters as happening to any business but your own.
 A combination of good fortune and your work ethic will keep problems from your doorstep, right?
 Unfortunately, 34 percent of small companies in the United States have seen extreme weather impact their day-to-day business, notes the Small Business Majority reported in CPA Practice Advisor.
-Yet the American Sustainable Business Council data also reported by CPA Practice Advisor shows that 57 percent of small businesses don't have a disaster preparation plan, leaving them vulnerable in the event of a hurricane, severe winter storm or flood.
+Yet the American Sustainable Business Council data also reported by CPA Practice Advisor shows that 57 percent of small businesses don't have a disaster preparation plan, leaving them vulnerable in the event of a hurricane, severe winter storm, flood or disasters of other types.
 The first step for small business disaster preparation, then, is to recognize that all businesses are vulnerable at any time.

 Before laying out the details of a disaster plan, take time to consider your risk.
 What are some likely disaster scenarios and their outcomes?
 What are some less-likely scenarios, and how would they impact your bottom line?
 What's a near impossibility that could cripple your business?
 It seems extreme, but as Entrepreneur points out, it doesn't take a major disaster to cripple your business network; anything from a simple power outage to civil unrest comes with potential consequences.
 Get creative when you're planning to lessen the surprise if a scenario becomes reality.